Last updated: 28NOV2020 (see Changelog for details)

-After you’ve made all of your hotkey configurations, go to the main RetroArch menu, then scroll down to Configuration File > Save Current Configuration.
+After you’ve made all of your hotkey configurations, go to the main RetroArch menu (on the far left), then scroll down to Configuration File > Save Current Configuration.
 This will ensure that your hotkeys will work no matter which game you open.

 Unlock core/content directory/game overrides